semgrep/semgrep-docs/docs/release-notes/january-2024.md

   * Set the **Remove app** button to only show up for registered GitHub apps.
 * Improved the page load times for the **Settings** > **Source Code Managers** page, especially for organizations with many source code managers connected.
-* The **Findings** page now displays issues present on multiple branches, regardless of which branch is used as a filter.
+* Redesigned the **Findings** page to display issues present on multiple branches, regardless of which branch is used as a filter.
 * Temporarily removed support for writing rules using Jsonnet.

 ### Fixed